 3. Management

 a.
-Makes hiring and other personnel recommendations to Senior Director of Strategy and Implementation and the CEO.
+Makes hiring and other personnel recommendations to the COO and

 5. Regular attendance on a daily basis is required for this position.